Discover the Pileated Woodpecker Mating, Nesting, Feeding Habits

 With its sticky, barbed, long tongue, the bird can reach the insects deep inside the decaying wood.

 Do Pileated Woodpeckers Mate for Life?
-Mating Habits
+Mating Rituals

 By observing Pileated Woodpeckers, you may witness them performing a courtship dance.